garrandall/popular-music-data/tracks/honey-love-r--kelly-public-announcement.md

 Let's go to the mall, baby
 I'll pick you up around noon, baby
-Don't you worry ‘bout a thing, ooh ooh
+Don't you worry ‘bout a thing, oh oh
 ‘Cause I've got all the answers, girl
 To the questions in your head
 And I'm gonna be right there for you, baby, hey..